habib5474/publication-thecryptoup.com/Ha_01_Az_Am.md

-Functions added in this smart contract are:
+Functions added in this smart contract are
 1) Visitors can earn rewards by visiting and staying for at least 2 minutes on thecryptodate.com

 2)Visitors who stay on the website for 3 minutes or more will get a higher reward amount.